Aitia-IIOT/aims-demo-ml-provider/README.md

 ### How to run?

-Download the [latest release](https://github.com/Aitia-IIOT/aims-demo-ml-provider/releases) and unzip it.
+Download the [latest release (both provider and detector archives)](https://github.com/Aitia-IIOT/aims-demo-ml-provider/releases) and unzip them.

+**Preparation for using the detector software**

+- Detector software requires Python 3.x.
+- Run `pip install -r requirements_no_GPU.txt`.

 **Edit the application.properties config file:**